pragmaticslaboratory/fasow/README.md

 ![img_2.png](img_2.png)

-### 1.Experiment Level
+### 1. Calibration Level

-The experiment level manage the `experiments` on FASOW, and represents the model to study, implement and simulate, this level is composed by the `ExperimentAPI`, the `MetaExperimentConfig` and the Abstract `Experiment` class with his extended particularities modules.
+The Calibration level manage the `experiments` on FASOW, that represents the model to study, implement and simulate, this level is composed by the `ExperimentAPI`, the `MetaExperimentConfig` and the Abstract `Experiment` class with his extended particularities modules.

-The `Experiments` allow us to introduce the input the model and define strategy to follow during the simulation on FASOW, however, to do that as previous step we need to register all modules that will being used on the simulation by using the use of the TowerHandle.
+The `Experiments` allow us to introduce the input the model and define strategy to follow during the simulation on FASOW, however, to do that as previous step we need to register all modules that will being used on the simulation by the use of the TowerHandle.
 ```typescript

 abstract class Experiment {